jwilkins88/flem-tool/README.md

 #### ~~Improved error handling~~ - Mostly done!

 Right now, it's very easy to break this.
 It's a bit brittle.
 As an example, each of the modules is naive and assumes that it will always have exactly the width and height that it needs in order to render.
 That would be incorrect.
-Right now, there's nothing stopping a module from trying to render itself off the screen.
+There's nothing stopping a module from trying to render itself off the matrix.
 This creates an error, and it'll crash the module.

 This is just one of the many examples of a way that you could break this on accident.
 I want add some more robust checking and error handling to the tool in order to make it a bit more user friendly.
 Apple isn't successful because they make the best stuff.
 They're successful because their stuff is hard to break.